-Substance abuse is a very complicated issue affecting millions of American adults every year.
+Substance use is a very complicated issue affecting millions of American adults every year.
 Therefore, it’s vital that treatment approaches for substance abuse remain diverse.
 Medication assisted treatment can provide a number of benefits for those struggling with substance abuse issues.
-However, what is medication assisted treatment and how can it help your loved one facing the complexities of substance abuse?
+What is medication assisted treatment and how can it help your loved one facing the complexities of substance abuse?

 What is Medication Assisted Treatment?

-Medication assisted treatment is a form of therapeutic intervention that combines behavioral therapy and medications that can lessen the effects of withdrawal.
+Medication assisted treatment is a form of therapeutic intervention that combines behavioral therapy and medications to help people recover.
 In fact, this form of combination therapy can help provide more lasting results.

 What are the Benefits?